act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Assumptions

 This rule assumes that one of the techniques listed here is used to comply to WCAG.
-Other methods could be used to pass this this Success Criterion, notably:
+Other methods could be used to pass this Success Criterion, notably:

 - server side scripting can provide a functionality similar to [Block of content is expandable and collapsible][] by serving a modified version of the page;
 - `frameset` and `frame` elements can be used to organize content as per [H70: Using frame elements to group blocks of repeated material](https://www.w3.org/WAI/WCAG21/Techniques/html/H70) and [H64: Using the title attribute of the frame and iframe elements](https://www.w3.org/WAI/WCAG21/Techniques/html/H64) but are ignored here given that they are deprecated in HTML5.